 The resulting coating will outlast competitive treatments and exhibits excellent results in salt spray exposure, "EXCO" immersion, and dielectric current tests.
 Boeshield T-9 also meets all flammability requirements of Federal Aviation Regulation 25-32 after the solvents have evaporated, and is effective from -40° to 250°F.

-As for equipment, many owners have successfully applied Boeshield T-9 using a garden sprayer which usually comes with a 12" to 18" wand, adjustable nozzle, and is hand-pump pressurized.
+As for equipment, many owners have successfully applied Boeshield T-9 using a garden sprayer which usually comes with a 12" to 18" wand, adjustable nozzle, and is hand pump pressurized.
 With a little experimentation, the proper combination of aperture and pressure for maximum atomization can easily be determined.
-The product is then applied during the annual when inspection covers are removed.
+The product is then reapplied when necessary during the annual when inspection covers are removed.

 As for the quantity required, one gallon of liquid is more than enough to completely coat the interior wings, fuselage, tail, and control surfaces of a typical single engine aircraft.